 Genius And Narcissism

 Many things can go wrong if someone with a personality disorder—the more extensive their sphere of influence, the greater the potential damage.
-Let’s look at how you can spot the signs of some of the most destructive types.
-First, let’s talk about intelligence.
+So let’s look at how you can spot the signs of some of the most destructive types.
+But, first, let’s talk about intelligence.

 Intelligence is the ability to gain knowledge.
 We can measure Intelligence in several ways.
 The Stanford-Binet Intelligence test (1) is an example.
 Another popular way to measure intelligence is the IQ test (2). this test uses the formula IQ = mental age ÷ chronological age × 100.
 The continuum of mental acuity spans from those with serious mental illness to those some consider genius.

 Mental health also runs on a continuum, from healthy to unhealthy.
 Those who are absent the indicators of a mental disorder are on the healthy side of the continuum.
 Healthy people exhibit traits like kindness and compassion.
 They share and care for others.
 On the other end of the continuum are those that show one or more abnormal psychologies.
 The most unhealthy exhibit several indicators, and we’ll talk about these shortly.

 It’s important to remember mental health and intelligence do not always go together.
 There are people with limited mental capacity and low IQ who are otherwise healthy and contribute positively to society.
 On the other side, you have people with personality disorders who are intelligent that abuse and misuse people and the environment.